stg-tud/parseq-notation/README.md

                                     | |
                                     |_|

 # A Direct-Style Effect Notation for Sequential and Parallel Programs

-This is the artifact corresponding to the paper
-'A Direct-Style Effect Notation for Sequential and Parallel Programs' to be published at ECOOP 2023.
+*(This is the code corresponding to the paper 'A Direct-Style Effect Notation for Sequential and Parallel Programs', published at ECOOP 2023.)*

+The Scala implementation provides a direct-style notation as an alternative to the for-comprehensions (do-notation), that compiles not only to sequential (monadic), but also parallel (applicative) combinators.
+This can be re-used by importing it.
+An example of how our artifact can be reused in new applications can be found below.

 ## Quickstart - Try it out online